Behold, I am doing a new thing; now it springs forth, do you not perceive it? I will make a way in the wilderness and rivers in the desert.

 I remember telling Joseph that I believed God would miraculously move in our hearts to bring about a softening in us simultaneous to the changes necessary in Asher to qualify him for release.
 The two primary reasons for this need were:

 1. We simply could not go back to living in a home that was wracked with discord and pain.
-We were unwilling to require Georgia, Olivia, or Nathan to accept their abuser back into our home with a rock-solid peace.
+We were unwilling to require Georgia, Olivia, or Nathan to accept their abuser back into our home without a rock-solid peace.

-2. Asher has nowhere else to go besides foster care if he is not welcomed back into our home.
+2. Asher has nowhere else to go besides foster care if he is not welcomed into our home.

 We were seeing zero movement in either the direction of our softening or Asher’s necessary change when we decided, along with Asher’s staff leader, to initiate a visit with Savannah, our then-18 year old.